bekiyeromm/alx-interview/0x06-starwars_api/README.md

 Asynchronous Programming in JavaScript
 Command Line Arguments in Node.js:

-Using the process.argv array to access command-line arguments passed to a Node.js script.
+Using the process.argv array to access command-line arguments passed to a Node.js script.<br>
 4. [How to Parse Command Line Arguments in Node.js](https://intranet.alxswe.com/rltoken/oWBOWJZLF_D9GfOydPz6Kg)<br>
 Array Manipulation and Iteration:

-Iterating over arrays and manipulating data structures to format and display character names.
+Iterating over arrays and manipulating data structures to format and display character names.<br>
 5. [JavaScript Array Methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)<br>
 By familiarizing yourself with these concepts and resources, you will be able to efficiently retrieve, process, and display Star Wars characters from the specified movie using the Star Wars API, demonstrating your ability to work with external APIs and manage asynchronous code in JavaScript.